AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 In this section we will explain how to add and configure data labels and tooltips.
 <!--Full explanation of formatting and tuning visual appearance for them can be found in Labels and tooltips.-->

-If you want to configure data labels and tooltips for all series - you should do that in **.labels** and **.tooltip** sub-nodes of <pie_series> node.
+If you want to configure data labels and tooltips for all series - you should do that with **.labels()** and **.tooltip()** methods.
 You can tune their visual appearance, positioning and format.
 Let's do that in the following example: we will make data labels appear inside of the slices, also, we will format labels so they show only the percentage corresponding to the slices and tooltip will show detailed description.

-When formatting data labels text we will use **.textFormatter** to choose the column we need information from.
+When formatting data labels text we will use **.textFormatter()** to choose the column we need information from.

 {sample}BCT\_PieDoughnutChart\_07{sample}
 <!--